Fred Jung: Money isn’t real, George. It doesn’t matter. It only seems like it does.

 Disclaimer: These are rap lyrics and the songs may be offensive.
 If Starbucks’ Red Cup at Christmas bothered you, perhaps you will find this more appealing.

 My evolving theory is that rap music is the purest commercial form of ego expression (perhaps its own post one day).
 In the proper context, it also offers valuable financial guidance.
-If I can combine three things I like: finance, rap, and offering my unsolicited advice, I’ll take the opportunity.
+If I can combine three things I like: finance, rap, and offering my unsolicited advice, I will take the opportunity.

 The inspiration for this post was Kanye West’s recently-publicized $53 million debt burden.
 Before we get started, one of the most important things in your financial life is to simply care about your money—hopefully somewhere in between Paris Hilton and Ebenezer Scrooge.
 After all, it is the physical representation of your work, it is limited, and many people in the world are trying to shift it from your bank account to theirs.
 If you are under the age of 35, have less than $2 million (if you have more, be careful), and finance is not your Love Language, then these ideas may be beneficial to you.
 If you fall in this category and it takes you longer than 10 seconds to tell yourself 1) what your monthly cash flow is; 2) what your fixed monthly expenses are; and 3) what your net worth is, then you should figure those three things out—after you read this of course.